Amurru (god): Character

 Amurru's character has also been sometimes compared to that of a weather god, and in hymns he could be described as a warlike deity armed with lightning.
-However, he was regarded as distinct from Ishkur/Adad, and his other functions did not overlap with those of weather deities.
+However, he was regarded as separate from Ishkur/Adad, and his other functions did not overlap with those of weather deities.

 Iconography

 Amurru's main attribute was the gamlu, a type of crooked staff.
 Its presence has been used to identify depictions of this god on cylinder seals.
 It has been proposed that the gamlu was originally a type of ordinary staff used by shepherds, perhaps to be identified with the ^{giš}gamlum gula Martu, "large Amorite crooked staff," mentioned in a text from the Isin-Larsa period.
 The word gamlu and its Ugaritic equivalent gml has been interpreted as referring to a type of scimitar or sickle in the past, but according to Aicha Rahmouni this translation is incorrect.

 In art, Amurru could be accompanied by a horned animal interpreted as either a goat or a gazelle.
 In some case the animal alone could be used as a symbolic representation of the god.
 There is also textual evidence for an association between him and mice.
-It is possible the latter association was initially derogatory and was meant to imply the Amorites and their flocks bring rodents with them.
+It is possible the latter association was initially derogatory and was meant to imply the Amorites bring rodents with them.

 Amurru is sometimes described and depicted as a sickle sword (gišzubi/gamlum).